Jayashree-D/docs/designs/physical-led.md

 the LED GPIO pins are configured in the device tree.

-udev events will receive the LED names which are configured in the device tree as arguments and send those names to a method in phosphor-led-sysfs using dbus signal, whenever udev events is created.
+udev events will receive the LED names which are configured in the device tree as arguments and send those names to a method in phosphor-led-sysfs application using dbus signal, whenever udev events is created.

 ## Phosphor-led-sysfs